Getty Image

 2019: 1

 Prediction: This is a tough one.
 Both offenses are capable of scoring a lot of points.
-Then again, both defenses have shown they have the ability to shut down just about anyone.
+Then again, both defenses have shown they have the ability to shut down their opponents.
 Throw in some nerves and the fact that the last five Super Bowls have averaged five touchdowns and we’re thinking that taking the under is the smart move.

 Previous five years results: